ericellb/gitfaker/readme.md

 npm start
 ```

 The tool will ask you for your Github Username, Email and Password.
 NONE of this information is stored, and it is only used by Github for authentication purposes.
+(If you are curious view the following file for is being done with then authentication information https://github.com/ericellb/gitfaker/blob/master/src/git.ts)

 You must have a Git Repository on your Account with the name `gitfaker`